New to Medicare Enrollment Criteria

 - A Medigap policy supplements the Original Medicare Plan to help pay for the “gaps” like co-payments, coinsurance, and deductibles that the Original Medicare Plan does not cover.

-- The policies are standardized (A-N), each type of policy offering the same basic benefits no matter which insurance company sells it.
+- The policies are standardized (A to N), each type of policy offering the same basic benefits no matter which insurance company sells it.
 The only difference between policies is the cost.
 A policy covers only one person; so a couple must each buy separate policies.
 Private insurance companies sell these policies.

 - A Person can get the names of Medigap Policies approved to be sold in Maryland and their yearly costs by referring to http://www.mdinsurance.state.md.us/, Go to consumer information; publications; Medicare; and Medigap policies.
 People can also call SHIP at 410-887-2059 and they will send you a list.